Bhimbetka rock shelters: Location

-The Rock Shelters of Bhimbetka are 45 kilometers south-east of Bhopal and 9 km from Obedullaganj city in the Raisen District of Madhya Pradesh at the southern edge of the Vindhya Range.
+The Rock Shelters of Bhimbetka are 45 kilometres south-east of Bhopal and 9 km from Obedullaganj city in the Raisen district of Madhya Pradesh at the southern edge of the Vindhya Range.
 South of these rock shelters are successive ranges of the Satpura hills.
 It is inside the Ratapani Wildlife Sanctuary, embedded in sandstone rocks, in the foothills of the Vindhya Range.
 The site consists of seven hills: Vinayaka, Bhonrawali, Bhimbetka, Lakha Juar (east and west), Jhondra and Muni Babaki Pahari.

 Background

 Etymology

-Bhimbetka meaning "Bhima's resting place" or "Bhima's lounge", is compound word made of Bhima (second brother among the five Pandavas of Mahabharata) and Baithaka (seat or lounge).
+Bhimbetka, meaning "Bhima's resting place" or "Bhima's lounge", is a compound word made of Bhima (second brother among the five Pandavas of Mahabharata) and Baithaka (seat or lounge).
 According to the native belief, Bhima during his exile used to rest here to interact with the locals.
 Bhima Worshiped Mata Vaishavi at this location and blessed for concurring the forthcoming war.
 There is a famous Mata Vaishavi Temple existing at this place since long.